ROH Pure Wrestling Championship updated tournament entrants list - Pro Wrestling Dot Net

 -Rocky Romero

-Powell’s POV: The 16-man tournament will play out over additional events that will stream live on HonorClub.
+Powell’s POV: ROH announced Scurll for the tournament today at ROHWrestling.com and added Slex and Williams since our last update, meaning half the field is set for the 16-man tournament will play out over additional events on HonorClub.
 The previous Pure Championship rules allowed for a title changes via disqualification or count-out in addition to the usual pinfall or submission.
 Each wrestler was allowed three rope breaks during a match.
 Once a wrestler used three rope breaks, pins and submissions in the ropes were counted.
 There were also no closed fists allowed, and there were punishments for using closed fists.

 The Pro Wrestling Boom Podcast with Jason Powell features Richard Holliday discussing The Dynasty faction in MLW, MJF's departure, the addition of Gino Medina, training under Paul Roma, and much more.
 Check out MLW Fusion Saturdays on beIN Sports and on the MLW YouTube Page...